 - If you are traveling to Canada or Mexico or an adjacent island which includes Saint Pierre, Miquelon, the Dominican Republic, Haiti, Bermuda, the Bahamas, Barbados, Jamaica, the Windward and Leeward Islands, Trinidad, Martinique, and other British, French, and Netherlands territories or possessions in or bordering on the Caribbean Sea for 30 days or less, a valid American visa is not required for most countries.
 This is called Automatic Revalidation of an expired visa.
-You may be required to obtain a visa from any of these countries; check with their embassies for details.
+However, you may be required to obtain a visa from any of these countries; check with their embassies for details.

 - If you are traveling to a country other than Canada or Mexico, but do not have a valid American visa, you must obtain a new one.
 To do this, you must get a new I-20 from the ISSO and supply financial documentation to verify sufficient funds.
 NOTE: Make sure that your visa will not expire before or during your trip.
-If you have been outside of the United States for 5 months or longer and your F-1 or J-1 visa is still valid (i.e., unexpired), you may need a NEW visa according to a recent State Department rule.
+If you have been outside the United States for five months or longer and your F-1 or J-1 visa is still valid (i.e., unexpired), you may need a NEW visa according to a recent State Department rule.
 Please check with the nearest U.S. consulate to determine if your visa is still valid for entry to the U.S.

 - If you are a citizen of Iran, Syria, Sudan, North Korea or Cuba, you are not eligible for Automatic Revalidation.